noreenwu/rather/README.md

              and src/utils/apis.js: saveQuestionAnswer).
 The follow-up screen after submitting a vote is the PollResult, displaying the collective result in aggregate, as well as the user's response

-   		PollResult.js - this module is called as a result of the user casting a vote, or if the user
+   		PollResults.js - this module is called as a result of the user casting a vote, or if the user
              has already answered the question at some time previously.
 In order to display the aggregate results, the BarGraph module shows the results in a bar graph, and BarResult describes them numerically

+             Option.js - renders the user's option A or option B. It is just a function receiving a prop, not a component.

              BarGraph.js - makes use of css to draw a graph representing aggregate vote response